jbike/HP67-ESP32/README.md

 - Be sure the traces are cut between keyboard and display, they are separate in this implementation

--Remove card reader
+- Remove card reader

--Remove top portion of circuit board support for wiring access.
+- Remove top portion of circuit board support for wiring access.
 Do not remove the portion supporting the keyboard and switches.
 ---------------------------------------
 ---------------------------------------
 To do: